 - We think the liquidity environment will be better in 2012 than in 2011. - There is unlikely to be a resolution in Europe (such as fiscal unity) until later in the year at the earliest, so the current status quo remains. - Asian valuations suggest likely upside from here.
 Furthermore, if shares and hence valuations were to fall a further 20% then we would be at all time historic valuation lows and would have reached levels where is has always been correct to ignore the macro picture and buy stocks.
 As such, the risk/reward is favorably skewed with the risk on the downside now looking smaller than the potential upside. - At current valuations we believe there is over 40% upside to Hong Kong and China and well over 100% upside in Vietnam.
-Other ASEAN markets such as the Philippines warrant at least 15%-20% upside from here.
+Other ASEAN markets such as the Philippines warrant at least 15-20% upside from here.

-And we set up the portfolio weightings as follows:-
+And we set up the portfolio weightings as follows:

-- Hong Kong and China: 35%-40% based on the attractive value of companies and expectations of policy softening in China. - ASEAN: 45%-55% based on the extreme value and upside potential in Vietnam and the strong demographic and domestic economic environment in Thailand, the Philippines and Malaysia. - Gold: 5%-10% based on the likely move towards money creation in the absence of anything else working in the West and Asian governments' voracious appetite for increasing gold as a share of foreign reserves. - Technology: 5%-10% based on the strong handset and Gallium Arsenide themes and the sector's attractive valuations after a bad 2011.
+- Hong Kong and China: 25%-40% based on the attractive value of companies and expectations of policy softening in China. - ASEAN: 45%-55% based on the extreme value and upside potential in Vietnam and the strong demographic and domestic economic environment in Thailand, the Philippines and Malaysia. - Gold: 5%-10% based on the likely move towards money creation in the absence of anything else working in the West and Asian governments' voracious appetite for increasing gold as a share of foreign reserves. - Technology: 5%-10% based on the strong handset and Gallium Arsenide themes and the sector's attractive valuation after a bad 2011. - Mobile Gaming: 5%-10% one of the strongest new themes which will arrive in China and Emerging Markets this year. - Biotech: 5%-10% a good performer in 2011 but 2012 will bring further upside through monetization of products and M&A from 'big Pharma' predators.

-We have kept almost to the word of our expected weightings with the small exception that the gold mining companies are now about 4% of the portfolio.
+We have kept close to our expected weightings with the exception that the gold mining companies are now about 4% of the portfolio.
 They have had a torrid quarter but look ripe for a recovery at the present time.